 4. Porter’s Five Forces – a framework for identifying a company’s environment

-The Porter’s Five Forces is a simple but powerful tool for understanding where power lies in a business situation.
+Porter’s Five Forces is a simple but powerful tool for understanding where power lies in a business situation.
 This model helps you understand both the strength of your current competitive position and the strength of a position you’re considering moving into.

-Here’re some ideas how to present Porter’s 5 forces in a creative way.
+Here’re some ideas on how to present Porter’s 5 forces in a creative way.
 You may also search for a more detailed explanation of how to analyze the competitive environment in this article.

 5. BCG Matrix – identifying customer segments

-BCG matrix is designed to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, to discontinue or develop products.
-More ideas on how to present BCG matrix.
+BCG matrix is designed to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, discontinue or develop products.
+More ideas on how to present the BCG matrix.

 Illustration of BCG Matrix by 2×2 diagram or puzzle shapes